yariv/wshttpproxy/README.md

 # Usage

-1. To install WsHTTPProxy, make sure you have installed Yarn, and then call the following commmands to install the dependencies and generate your server's `AuthToken` SQLite database.
+1. To install WsHTTPProxy on a server machine, make sure you have installed Yarn, and then call the following commmands to install the dependencies and generate your server's `AuthToken` SQLite database.

 ```
 git clone https://github.com/yariv/wshttpproxy.git